Gifted Education » Characteristics of Gifted

 Is pleased with own learning Is highly self-critical

-SJ BOCES continues to work toward ensuring that gifted and talented programming serves the needs of all gifted and talented students, regardless of race, ethnicity, gender, sexual orientation, age, disability, or socio-economic status.
+SJ BOCES and member districts continue to develop identification procedures and programming that serve the needs of all gifted students, regardless of race, ethnicity, gender, sexual orientation, age, disability, or socio-economic status.